Siliconn City: Plot

 Present: Sanjay calls the police to hand over the house breaker and runs away with the bag.
-He takes the bag with 23 kgs of stolen gold chains to a black market buyer.
+He takes the bag with 23 kg of stolen gold chains to a black market buyer.
 At that place, he finds his mother's chain, which leads him to the chain snatchers.
 Sanjay leaves the place, not before killing all the men in there.

 Meanwhile, Karthik injects Mani with a drug that makes him insane and loses his senses.
 Sanjay goes to Mani's place and finds out the next plan of the snatchers.
-He leaves with Ravish to the place, and a fight ensues where Sanjay and Ravish manage to kill 3-4 men.
+He leaves with Ravish to the place, and a fight ensues where Sanjay and Ravish manage to kill 3–4 men.
 Unknown that the 2 men are his brother and friend, Karthik removes his helmet and reveals himself.
 Shocked in despair, Sanjay and Ravish also reveal themselves, which surprises Karthik.
 When Karthik pleads with Sanjay to spare him, Sanjay ignores and kills him.
 The next day, Sanjay and Ravish reveal the truth to Sanjay's father and surrenders to the police.